Safe Pregnancy Workouts First Trimester: Exercises, Fitness Plan

 No longer should you be attending those boot camps or high-intensity sessions that include potentially dangerous high-impact, high-intensity and even contact activities.

-Your Goals in The First Trimester
+Your Goals in The 1st Trimester

 It is the sudden change in life-style choices, habits and training that requires you to ease into your first trimester.